Note: I’ve published an updated version of this piece on my new website. Check out content marketing statistics 2020!

 Given that there’s so much backlash against it, is there still a business case for guest posts?

 Let’s answer all of these questions with data from a few extensive studies.

 4. Bloggers that post big articles are more likely to get “strong results.”
-1142 words

 You might have heard it numerous times that long-form content is winning the web.
 Backlinko found that it gets special love from search engines.
 It also gets shared more than short-form content on social media.